 So what about India?
 Internet usage in India has grown by leaps and bounds over the last 5 years or so.
 At Do Speed Test, we get thousands of Indian users on a daily basis performing an internet speed test, broadband speed test or DSL speed test.

-Their numbers have been growing every week, and we are fascinated by how quickly the internet scene in India has been changing.
-As the most accurate internet broadband speed testing service available online, we get a ring side view of what’s happening in India, as far as internet usage is concerned.
+Their numbers have been growing every week, and we are wonder how quickly the internet scene in India has been changing.
+As the most accurate internet broadband speed testing service available online, we get a ring side view of what’s happening in India, as far as internet usage is a concern.

-The Internet of Things is the next major challenge for India.
+The IoT is the next major challenge for India.
 The Indian government plans to create an Internet of Things industry in the country that will be worth $15 billion by 2020, under the Digital India program.
 What does Internet of Things mean for India?
 What are the benefits of Internet of Things for India?
 Let’s find out!

 The Benefits of Internet of Things in India by 2020

-#1: Internet of Things will transform Indian agriculture – In India, farmers generally subsist on a very low income of under $100/month.
+In India, farmers generally subsist on a very low income of under $100/month.
 Farmer suicides are common because of low crop yield, inadequate rains and unfavorable market conditions.
 The IoT has many benefits for agriculture in India.
-IoT can bring about what is called as “smart farming” which would allow farmers to know exactly when to plant, nurture or harvest the crops with real time access to the latest weather updates and market conditions.
-IoT maximizes efficiency, productivity and offers alerts on weather conditions, pest control and soil type through the mobile phone.
+IoT can bring about what is “smart farming” which would allow farmers to know exactly when to plant, nurture or harvest the crops with real time access to the latest weather updates and market conditions.
+Furthermore, IoT maximizes efficiency, productivity and offers alerts on weather conditions, pest control and soil type through the mobile phone.

-#3: Internet of Things Solves Traffic Jams – In most Indian cities such as Mumbai and Bangalore, the traffic is uncontrollable and traffic jams are common.
+In most Indian cities such as Mumbai and Bangalore, the traffic is uncontrollable and traffic jams are common.
 IoT minimizes traffic jams by consolidating traffic data from tens of thousands of traffic cameras, mobile phones of drivers, vehicle GPS and other sensors.
-IoT offers real-time insights on the traffic; this information can be used by the authorities and private companies to create a geospatial map that displays the traffic volume, road network, speed and density of the traffic on a real-time basis at various locations in the city.
+Additionally, IoT offers real-time insights on the traffic.
+Authorities and private companies use this information to create a geospatial map that displays the traffic volume, road network, speed and density of the traffic on a real-time basis at various locations in the city.
 This information can be used to guide the traffic more effectively.

-#4: Internet of Things Makes Our Homes Secure – There are several smart security solutions available in the market that make use of the Internet of Things to keep our homes secure at all times.
+There are several smart security solutions available in the market that make use of the IoT to keep our homes secure at all times.
 They offer a visual data of all visitors, keep a watch on potential intruders, watch out for signs of fire or water logging and alert you no matter where you are, whether you are in your office or on a vacation in Singapore.
 You will get real time security updates on your home on your mobile phone and will know exactly what’s going on.
 IoT also allows the police to keep a tab on crime in the city.

 There are just four ways in how the Internet of Things (IoT) can make make a future of India.
-This information was brought to you by Do SpeedTest – the best internet speed test service.
+You can get this information at Do SpeedTest – the best internet speed test service.